robbinjohansson/haywire-grav/README.md

 $ yarn run production
 ```

-> Compiled assets goes into the `/dist` directory, these files are generated for you through Laravel Mix, you should **not** edit these files manually!
+> Compiled assets goes into the `dist/` directory, these files are generated for you through Laravel Mix, you should **not** edit these files manually!
+Your working directory is `resources/` which will be picked up by Laravel Mix automatically.

 ## Updating